Tony Elliott (publisher)

-Anthony Michael Manton Elliott CBE (7 January 1947 – 16 July 2020) was an English publisher, the founder and owner of Time Out Group, based in London.
+Anthony Michael Manton Elliott, CBE (7 January 1947 – 16 July 2020) was an English publisher, and the founder and owner of Time Out Group, based in London.
 He was educated at Stowe School and Keele University.

-Life
+Elliott was appointed Commander of the Order of the British Empire (CBE) in the 2017 Birthday Honours for services to publishing.

+A keen cinema-goer, Elliott served as a Governor of the British Film Institute and as a Founding Board Member and Ambassador of Film London.

+Elliott died in London from lung cancer on 16 July 2020, at the age of 73.

 Formerly married to Janet Street-Porter, he later married Jane Coke, with whom he had three sons.
-Elliott was appointed Commander of the Order of the British Empire (CBE) in the 2017 Birthday Honours for services to publishing.

-Elliott died in London of lung cancer on 16 July 2020, at the age of 73.